ln-komandur/ESP32/i2c_daisy_chain/Upgrading FreeRTOS, esp-idf, i2c driver.md

 ## Compiler error when adding code into 'components'.
 [fatal error: driver/i2c.h: No such file or directory | #include <driver/i2c.h>](https://esp32.com/viewtopic.php?t=29660) - This was not required to be implemented in the `CMakeLists.txt`.
 Use this link only as a reference

+## Migrating from legacy i2c driver to the new i2c_master driver

+**Note:** Migrating from legacy`#include <driver/i2c.h>` to the new `#include <driver/i2c_master.h>` would apply based on the version of the `esp-idf` being used.
+For e.g. The following were performed for the application code to take advantage of the newer driver in `esp-idf v5.3.2`.

+1. Based on whether `I2C_NUM0` or `I2C_NUM1` are used on the ESP32 for the master bus, an `i2c bus handle` is obtained by providing more configuration settings such as `sda` and `scl` pin numnbers
+2. Various devices are configured with their `HEX addresses` and other appropriate settings and their `device handle` is obtained.
+The `device handle` is used to add the device to the `i2c bus` on its `i2c bus handle`
+3. Functions in various programs that use the devices are refactored to use either `bus handles` or `device handles` rather than directly use `I2c_NUM` or `HEX addresses of devices`
+4. Values are passed to functions as `struct` (to mimic an object like approach)
+5. Many settings such as `I2C_NUM0` or `I2C_NUM1`, `HEX addresses` of devices, `pin numbers` etc. are maintained in the main program (where the `app_main` function is present) from where buses and devices are configured and handled